 If you are about to have a radical prostatectomy (surgery) you will probably have been told that you will have a catheter after the operation.
 When the catheter is removed you may have bladder leakage (urinary incontinence).

 Most men will have some bladder leakage immediately following removal of the catheter.
 This usually lasts a few days or weeks.
 However, it can last longer - unfortunately it is hard to predict exactly how you will be affected.

-Men often say that although they were warned about bladder leakage after catheter removal but that they were not told about this in any detail.
-They would like to be given more information about what will happen to them after the operation and what they can do to prepare.
+Men often say they were warned about bladder leakage after catheter removal but were not told about this in any detail.
+They say they would have liked more information about what was to happen to them after the operation and what they could do to prepare.